 The Mississippi River Has Been Flooding For 41 Days Now

-The Mississippi River has been at major flood stage for 41 days and counting, and this week a temporary wall failed and send water rushing into several blocks of downtown Davenport, Iowa.
+The Mississippi River has been at major flood stage for 41 days and counting, and this week a temporary wall failed, sending water rushing into several blocks of downtown Davenport, Iowa.

 In that same area — the Quad Cities area of Iowa and Illinois — the river crested at a new record height.
 The National Weather Service says a new record appears to have been set at Rock Island, Ill.

-Note: A previous version of this story incorrectly said a major league baseball stadium in Davenport, Iowa, is surrounded by water.
-It's actually a minor league team's stadium.